-Since 2014, we have added three new directors, improving the Board's gender diversity and enhancing the Board's collective expertise - notably in finance and accounting, global business and other public company board experience.
+Since 2014, we have added three new directors, improving the Board's gender diversity by adding a second female director and enhancing the Board's collective expertise-notably in finance and accounting, global business and other public company board experience.
 Director refreshment has resulted in a diverse group of independent directors with low average tenure, gender diversity and significant experience.